Germany's largest ever cocaine shipment seized by customs | DW | 02.08.2019

 "This enormous amount represents the largest individual seizure of cocaine in Germany," the Hamburg Customs agency said in a statement.

-The seized cocaine has already been destroyed under strict secrecy and extensive security measures.
+The cocaine has already been destroyed under strict secrecy and extensive security measures.

 Gateway to the world